A healthy living blog from Marshfield Clinic Health System

 “Migraines can be easier to treat for people who have these symptoms because they can take medication right away and possibly prevent a headache,” Smith said.

-Not everyone gets an aura along with a migraine.
+Not everyone gets migraine auras along with a migraine.
 Some people have symptoms like irritability and fatigue that are harder to connect to the onset of a migraine.

 • Abortive treatments – These include medicines you take when you have a headache for immediate effect.
 They can be over-the-counter drugs, like acetaminophen and ibuprofen, or complex prescription medications including sumatriptan (Imitrex) and rizatriptan (Maxalt).
-Abortive treatments should be taken as needed with recommended limit not to exceed more than 2-3 days a week to prevent medication overuse headache.
+Take abortive treatments as needed.
+However, do not exceed the recommended limit of more than 2-3 days a week to prevent medication overuse headache.

-• Preventive treatments – These are medicines used on a daily basis to prevent headaches in the future.
+• Preventive treatments – Use these medicines daily basis to prevent headaches.
 You use them as scheduled, regardless of whether you have a headache at the time.
-Some examples include propranolol (beta blocker), amitriptyline (antidepressant) and topiramate (antiseizure) which have headache preventive properties as well.
+Some examples include propranolol (beta blocker), amitriptyline (antidepressant) and topiramate (antiseizure), which have headache preventive properties as well.
 Treatment plans are made with many factors in mind, including side effects, costs, patient preferences and pre-existing health conditions.

 11 Comments